The Arab Institute for Women

 2. Improving the capacity of these groups in addressing gender issues

-This year, the GDHA program will be provided to two cohorts, each including 15 participants.
+This year, the GDHA program was provided to two cohorts, each including 15 participants.
 The participants are mid-career professionals, activists, staff members in feminist and aid non-governmental organizations in Lebanon, and individuals working in the field of gender equality.
-They will enroll in 10 courses, for a total of 100 effective learning hours between April and September 2025.
+They enrolled in 10 courses, for a total of 100 effective learning hours between April and September 2025.
 The courses offered are the following:

 1. Gender equality and human rights